 - The hero has to let go of previous approaches.

-- The road of trials, a number of tests that the hero may (and probably will) fail.
+- The road of trials has several tests that the hero may (and probably will) fail.

 - Meeting with the Goddess: meeting someone who cares about you.

-- Meeting the Temptress: the hero faces temptation of a physical or sensual nature.
+- Meeting the Temptress: the hero faces the temptation of a physical or sensual nature.

 - Atonement with the Father.
 The hero must confront and be initiated by whatever holds the ultimate power in his or her life.
 This might be the ultimate challenge.